awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_2_Cost_and_Usage_Governance/Checklist.md

 # Level 100: Cost and Usage Governance

-- [ ] Create a cost optimizaion team, to manage cost optimization across your organization
+- [ ] Create a cost optimization team
-- [ ] Create an AWS budget to notify on forecasted account cost
+- [ ] Create and implement an AWS Budget for monthly forecasted usage
-- [ ] Create an AWS budget to notify on actual cost of EC2
+- [ ] Create and implement an AWS Budget for EC2 actual cost
-- [ ] Create an AWS budget to notify on RI Coverage
+- [ ] Create and implement an AWS Budget for EC2 Instance RI coverage